NikitaBallav/ollama-QA-gen/jigyasa_UI/Readme.md

-This folder consists of the files used for the jigyasa UI integrated with API
+The jigyasa.zip file consist of the entire directory for the UI, one can download it.